City-Syntax/buildings.sg/README.md

    Export the selected area as a Rhino 3D model from Cadmapper.
 Perform minor adjustments as needed.

 3. **Complete missing attributes**
-   Inspect individual buildings directly on Buildings.sg to retrieve missing attributes like building levels or height.
+   Inspect individual buildings directly on Buildings.sg to retrieve missing attributes, such as building levels or height.

 4. **Download simulation templates**
    Download the EnergyPlus IDF templates corresponding to the building archetypes in your study area.